 Yearning for what ought to be

-He is confused and bitter–about many things.
-He is angry at Socrates for needling him, but also because he already foresees (correctly, of course) that the democratic herd of sheep will condemn the lion Socrates.
+He’s confused and bitter, about many things.
+He’s angry at Socrates for needling him, but also because he already foresees (correctly, of course) that the democratic herd of sheep will condemn the lion Socrates.
 And he hates himself for having to suck up to the herd, to the Athenians, to make his living.

-But he also hates seeing the fit succeed whether or not they are also good.
-In other words, he has the ideal of justice in his head as though it were an archetype and is, like most of us, frustrated.
+He also hates seeing the fit succeed whether or not they are also good.
+In other words, he has the ideal of justice in his head as though it were an archetype.
+Like most of us, he’s frustrated.
 That’s all that Plato definitely establishes in this dialogue.